 Challenges will arise particularly from the economic situation, intense competition in the market, exchange rate volatility and the diesel issue.

 We expect the sales revenues of the Volkswagen Group and of the Passenger Cars Business Area and Commercial Vehicles Business Area to grow by more than 4% year-on-year in 2017.
-In terms of the Group’s operating profit, we anticipate an operating return on sales in 2017 will moderately exceed the original forecast range of between 6.0% and 7.0% in 2017.
-In the Passenger Cars Business Area, we expect an operating return on sales before special items moderately above the original target range of 6.5% – 7.5%.
+In terms of the Group’s operating profit before special items, we estimate that the operating return on sales in 2017 will moderately exceed the original forecast range of between 6.0% and 7.0%.
+Also in the Passenger Cars Business Area, we expect to see an operating return on sales before special items moderately above the original target range of 6.5% – 7.5%.
 For the Commercial Vehicles Business Area, we anticipate an operating return on sales moderately above the initially envisaged range of between 3.0% and 5.0%.
-In the Power Engineering Business Area, we expect a substantial year-on-year decline in sales revenue but also a lower operating loss.
-For the Financial Services Division, we are forecasting sales revenue and operating profit at least at the prior-year level.
+In the Power Engineering Business Area, we expect a significant year-on-year decline in sales revenue but also a lower operating loss.
+For the Financial Services Division, we are forecasting noticeably higher sales revenue and operating profit than in the previous year.